PlutoLang/plutolang.github.io/docs/Runtime Environment/Socket.md

 #### Parameters
 1. The host to connect to.
 Either an IPv4 or IPv6 address, or a domain name resolving to one.
 2. The port to contact the host on.
+3. The transport to use, "tcp" or "udp".
+Defaults to "tcp".
 #### Returns
 A socket instance on success.
 Nil on failure.
 #### Multitasking